esy/pesy/README.md

 ### Templates (experimental)

 It is possible to create templates to be used by pesy.
-This is a experimental feature with potential breaking changes without notice.
+This is a experimental feature with potential breaking changes without notice (we need the flexibility at this point in time).

 It works by downloading a git repo and then replacing special strings in filenames and files inside the repo.
 The special strings are currently these: